facebookincubator/ForgeArmory/ttps/cred-and-key-mgmt/macos/dump-ff-cookies/README.md

 1. Firefox must be installed on the system.
 1. The user must have necessary permissions to access the Firefox cookies.
-1. The script must be run on a system that supports JXA (JavaScript for Automation), such as macOS.
+1. The TTP must be run on a system that supports JXA (JavaScript for Automation), such as macOS.

 ## Accompanying Code